Vong3432/HalfModal/README.md

 A reusable modal component for SwiftUI that can be half/full height and support necessarily properties from the UISheetPresentationController.

+## Support iOS version
+- iOS 14 (Modal is presented with PresentationController)
+- iOS 15 and above (Modal is presented with UISheetPresentationController)

-### Features
+## Features
 - Customise modal height (support multiple detents).
-- Customise modal corner radius.
+- Customise modal corner radius. (iOS 15)
-- Customise dimmed area.
+- Customise dimmed area. (iOS 15)
-- Default detent from array of detents.
+- Default detent from array of detents. (iOS 15)

-### Currently supported properties from UISheetPresentationController
+## (iOS 15) Currently supported properties from UISheetPresentationController
 To avoid confusion, most of the naming of the property variables will be the same with the properties in UISheetPresentationController, unless there is a better naming to replace it.
 - detents
 - selectedDetentIdentifier